Need a Permit in Los Angeles? Start with these Important Areas | Building Permits & Code Compliance Blog | Burnham Nationwide

 Determine the Type of Permit You Need

-For very small DIY projects that don’t alter the existing property characteristics, you may not need a permit at all.
-If you’re replacing a gas water heater, you can bypass the permit review process for an Express Permit, if the contractor doing the work is licensed and certified.
+Not every project requires the same level of reveiw.
+For very small DIY projects that don’t change the existing property characteristics, you may not need a permit at all.
+For example, if you’re replacing a gas water heater, you may qualify for an Express Permit - especially when the contractor doing the work is licensed and certified.

-Medium-sized, less complex projects that might involve moving, replacing, or modifying a property’s use definition, plumbing, gas lines, grading, electrical systems, floor plan, footprint, etc. will probably require a permit.
-However, there’s a good chance you could use LADBS.org’s online express permitting system, or get a simple, in-person plan check in under an hour.
+Medium-sized, less complex projects that impact plumbing, gas lines, grading, or electrical systems likely require a permit.
+Many of these can be handled through LADBS.org’s online express permitting system, or get a simple, in-person plan check in under an hour.

 • Work permits